uapi-group/kernel-features/README.md

 ### API to determine the parent process ID of a pidfd

+[x] API to determine the parent process ID of a pidfd

 An API to determine the parent process ID (ppid) of a pidfd would be good.